ritza-co/learn-python-the-right-way/manuscript/Chapter-5.md

 ```
 In this case, the `print` function that outputs the square root is the one after the `if` — not because we left a blank line, but because of the way the code is indented.
 Note too that the function call `math.sqrt(x)` will give an error unless we have an `import math` statement, usually placed near the top of our script.

-> **Python terminology**
+A> **Python terminology**
->
+A>
-> Python documentation sometimes uses the term **suite** of statements to mean what we have called a *block* here.
+A> Python documentation sometimes uses the term **suite** of statements to mean what we have called a *block* here.
 They mean the same thing, and since most other languages and computer scientists use the word block, we’ll stick with that.
->
+A>
-> Notice too that `else` is not a statement.
+A> Notice too that `else` is not a statement.
 The `if` statement has two clauses, one of which is the (optional) `else` clause.

 ## 5.7.
 Chained conditionals